Resources and support from the RGS-IBG and beyond for teaching and learning #geographyathome

 Why not think about how you are presenting careers with geography to your students?
 We have a wealth of careers resources; this is an ideal time to show students how geography works in the real world.

-Our animations explain geographical processes and concepts in a visual way - excellent for getting parents to get to grips with the concepts your students are learning about at home.
+Our animations and interactives explain geographical processes and concepts in a visual way - excellent for getting parents to get to grips with the concepts your students are learning about at home.

-Our modules are perfect for getting students to work through at home with their parents - they provide background information about the topic, lesson plans and all the resources needed to teach up to six lessons.
+Our resource modules span Key Stages Two to Five and are perfect for getting students to work through at home with their parents - they provide background information about the topic, lesson plans and all the resources needed to teach up to six lessons.

 Remember to check our events pages for students and teachers for details of online event opportunities.